thejsway/thejsway/manuscript/chapter24.md

 > Giving the object resulting from a call to `require()` the same name as the loaded module's name, through not mandatory, is a common practice.

-### Exposing an object
+### Exporting only a specific object

-Numerous modules in the Node.js ecosystem expose only a single object aggregating all of the module's functionality.
+Numerous modules in the Node.js ecosystem exporte only a single object aggregating all of the module's functionality.
 To do so, they reassign the `module.exports` object instead of adding properties to it.

 For example, check out how the following module `calculator.js` is defined.